 Young Family Fellowship (YFF)

-Young Family Fellowship (YFF) is currently on hiatus for the 2020-2021 program year.
+Young Family Fellowship (YFF)has been on hiatus since the 2020-2021 program year.
 We hope to be back together in October 2021.

 What is Young Family Fellowship?
 Young Family Fellowship is for parents, parents-to-be and parents-in-waiting of young children and youth.
 We gather together every Sunday that Sunday school is in session from 9:30 a.m. to 10:45 a.m. for refreshments and fellowship time.
 There is no agenda — just a time for us to gather together, tell funny stories, support each other, and generally have fun.